DimTWH/PHP_Test/README.md

   - more maintainable

 ## Additions & refactorings
-  - Use SQL prepared statements: protection against possible SQL injections
+  - Use SQL prepared statements for protection against possible SQL injections
-  - Use Environment variables: store sentitive data securely in a .env file
+  - Use Environment variables and store sentitive data securely in a .env file
+  - Use exceptions for better error handling
+  - Add documentation / comments in code